What Is Facebook Photo Fetcher (aka Social Photo Fetcher)?

 9. I've got an idea for another feature.
 Could you implement it?

 At the moment I'm no longer adding features to this plugin.
-This may change at some point, as I'd like to develop an expanded addon (similar to WP-FB-AutoConnect Premium).
+This may change at some point, as I'd like to develop an expanded addon.
 For now, here's a list of the most-requested features (which are not currently possible, but which I'm most likely to add once I find some time):

 - Schedule cron jobs to automatically re-fetch all albums